forever208/FMAE-IAT/README.md

 pip install scikit-learn
 ```

-for ID linear probig, we use pytorch 1.11.0 (1.8.0 has an issue with AdamW when freezing some layers)
+for ID linear probing, we use pytorch 1.11.0 (1.8.0 has an issue with AdamW when freezing some layers)
 ```shell
 conda craete -n mae_lb python==3.9
 conda activate mae_lb